modelscope/FunASR/docs/moss_transcribe_diarize.md

 This proves the pinned API and speaker-return contract on those inputs.
 It is not a diarization accuracy result, overlap test, throughput benchmark, or production capacity claim.

+The FunASR adapter was also tested on both `backend="hf"` and `backend="vllm"` with model revision `e8681d68e7042738ffca8ac8212bc8fcb1131ab8`.
+The 15.1685-second two-speaker probe (`43dccc068506439cb633b382b6b98185baa837363d08cc5f7152ca89b0fdc3c8`) returned two monotonic segments labelled `S01` and `S02` through the common `AutoModel` result contract.
+The temporary vLLM worker was stopped after the test; this is a contract smoke test, not an accuracy benchmark.

 ## SGLang Omni